🇳🇴

 Kan yay seh in-greh-di-ENTS-lis-ten?

-Use at cafés and bakeries for packaged or pre-made items — allergen lists are clearly displayed in most Norwegian retail.
+Use at cafes and bakeries for packaged or pre-made items.
+Allergen lists are clearly displayed in most Norwegian retail.

 Can I see the ingredients list?

-Is this cooked in the same pan as meat or fish?
+If this matters to you: is the same pan used for meat or fish?

 Kan du skrive det ned?